 Determining if You are You a Good Fit for Each Other

-Most creatives have different processes to determine whether or not they may take on a given project.
-It can also define whether or not you may be a good fit for each other.
-Which is a good thing to figure out early on.
+There can be different determine factors as to whether or not a creative may take on a given project.
+These can be your timeframe vs. a designer’s availability, the types of organizations they work with etc. These factors can ultimately define whether or not you may be a good fit for each other – which is a good thing to figure out early on!

 So if a creative you’d like to work requires an initial consultation, do not balk at doing so.
 Be prepared to answer some basic questions about your project.
 More often than not, most graphic designers and/or creatives offer an initial consultation which is complimentary.
 The length of time of the consultation may vary – but you’re still getting a freebie! 🙂